awinml/qg-lta/README.md

 https://github.com/GauthierDmn/question_generation

-Rewritten code to be compatible with python 3.x.
+Code rewritten to be compatible with Python 3.x.